Blizarre/marache.net/content/post/2025-03-great-migration.md

 - Books management: from the kindle app to [Calibre](https://calibre-ebook.com/), [Calibre-web](https://github.com/janeczku/calibre-web) and [DeDRM](https://github.com/apprenticeharper/DeDRM_tools).
   It is less convenient, but I can still access all my ebooks without having to physically connect my ebook to the computer.
 - Book reader: from Kindle to [KOReader](https://koreader.rocks/): that is a little gem.
 The source code is very easy to follow (thank you [lua](https://www.lua.org/)!) so I have been able to fix bugs myself, and even get them merged in days thanks to the very nice community there.
-I can now download news articles directly from the reader without a third-party service.
+I can now download my RSS feeds directly from the reader without a third-party service.
 - Bookmarks-to-reader: From a [custom project](https://github.com/Blizarre/pouch2inflame) with Pocket to [Wallbag](https://wallabag.org/).
 There is a Wallbag plugin in KoReader so I can just hit "Sync" and get all my bookmarks in the reader in no time as epubs.